Filters

 Accepting New Patients

-Christopher Klem is a Plastic Surgeon and an Ophthalmologist in Honolulu, Hawaii.
-Dr. Klem and is rated as an Experienced provider by MediFind in the treatment of Vocal Cord Dysfunction.
+Christopher Klem is a Plastic Surgeon and an Otolaryngologist in Honolulu, Hawaii.
+Dr. Klem is rated as an Experienced provider by MediFind in the treatment of Vocal Cord Dysfunction.
 His top areas of expertise are Laryngeal Cancer, Throat Cancer, Tongue Cancer, Thyroidectomy, and Endoscopy.
 Dr. Klem is currently accepting new patients.

 Languages Spoken: